merenlab/merenlab.org/data/undatipelagibacter-pangenome-graph/index.md

 PNG ..........................................: 02_RESULTS/skp_genome_phylogenetic_congruence.png
 ```

-And generates the following output figure:
+and generate the following output figure:

-{% include IMAGE path="images/skp_genome_phylogenetic_congruence.png" width="70" caption="Skp divergence is congruent with the vertical genome phylogeny.
+{% include IMAGE path="images/skp_genome_phylogenetic_congruence.png" width="70" caption="Skp divergence versus the genome phylogeny.
 The top row addresses whether genome-wide and Skp pairwise distances agree, and the bottom row addresses whether per-branch Skp substitutions scale with genome-wide divergence. (a) Pairwise patristic distance on the genome tree versus on the Skp gene tree, with a least-squares guide line. (b) Mantel permutation test. (c) Tanglegram of the genome tree (left) and the Skp gene tree (right). (d) Skp amino-acid substitutions inferred on each branch of the genome tree by Fitch parsimony, versus that branch's genome-wide length (substitutions/site). (e) The genome tree with each branch colored by its inferred number of Skp substitutions (Supplementary Figure 8 in the manuscript)." %}

-Overall, this result shows that Skp divergence tracks genome ancestry to a large degree, and even though Skp is quite variable across the *Undatipelagibacter* (down to 25% amino-acid identity), it does accumulate substitutions on each lineage in proportion to that lineage's genome-wide divergence given the phylogenomic tree for *Undatipelagibacter* genomes (Spearman r = 0.90), and its pairwise divergences correlate significantly with genome-wide distances (Mantel *p* = 1×10^-4).
+Overall, this result shows that Skp divergence tracks genome ancestry to a large degree, and even though Skp is quite variable across the *Undatipelagibacter* (down to 25% amino-acid identity), it does accumulate substitutions on each lineage in proportion to that lineage's genome-wide divergence given the phylogenomic tree for *Undatipelagibacter* genomes (Spearman r = 0.90), and its pairwise divergences correlate significantly with genome-wide distances (Mantel *p* = 1e-4).

 Both tests support vertical signal in Skp, and the stronger, metric-robust evidence is per-branch: the number of Skp substitutions mapped onto each genome-tree branch scales tightly with the genome-wide divergence within the branch (Spearman r = 0.90, Pearson r = 0.87, highly concordant results that indicate this is not an artifact of a few long branches).
-The pairwise distance test between the two trees corroborates this with a significant but moderate monotonic correlation (Spearman ρ = 0.42, Mantel p = 1×10^-4; Pearson r = 0.80).
+The pairwise distance test between the two trees corroborates this with a significant but moderate monotonic correlation (Spearman ρ = 0.42, Mantel p = 1e-4; Pearson r = 0.80).
 The gap between the two distance metrics reflects the clade's structure: genome-wide distances are strongly bimodal (as we have a tight cluster of near-identical genomes plus a band of divergent pairs (see Panel e)), so both trees agree confidently on deep splits while concording only weakly on the fine ordering among the divergent majority.
 But the vertical signal for Skp appears to be real and strongest at deeper divergences, rather than a uniform tight tracking of every pairwise relationship.

 More eloquent and likely more up-to-date description of what this shows is in the manuscript.